SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

 We introduce a new API versioning scheme for `renku-python` where we version our endpoints.
 An initial version, 1.0 is defined as the state of the service as it is right now
 (1.0.0 release / 0.16.2 release).
 In the 1.0.0 release we also include changes from https://github.com/SwissDataScienceCenter/renku-python/pull/2122 which will be 1.1 of the API.
-Major versions follow the main `renku-python` versioning scheme.
-If we release `renku-python` version 2.0.0 we bump the API version to 2.0, and otherwise we bump the minor version on breaking API changes.
+The major version is bumped on breaking changes and the minor version on non-breaking changes.

 Versioning is done through the URL, e.g. `https://renkulab.io/api/renku/1.0/`, `https://renkulab.io/api/renku/1.1/`, `https://renkulab.io/api/renku-v7/1.0/` but with the special case of no version being passed (e.g. `https://renkulab.io/api/renku/cache.migrations_check`) defaulting to 1.0 (or lowest supported version), for backwards compatibility.